Home

 Besides keeping up with his Rockin’ Monday nights at the Joint, recording with various artists, and adding more song tracks to films, Waddy Wachtel went on an extensive tour with Stevie Nicks in 2005 that started in Las Vegas and ended in Australia.
 Joining Waddy and Stevie on stage for this tour were Jana Anderson, Sharon Celani, Al Ortiz, Jimmy Paxson, Darrell Smith, Carlos Rios, Taku Hirano and Brett Tuggle.

-Waddy Wachtel became more intensely involved in writing music scores for films, providing the music for three films that were released in 2006: “The Benchwarmers” and “Grandma’s Boy” which were produced by Adam Sandler, and “The Last Request” which was only released internationally.
+Waddy Wachtel became more intensely involved in writing original music for films, providing the music for three films that were released in 2006: “The Benchwarmers” and “Grandma’s Boy” which were produced by Adam Sandler, and “The Last Request” which was only released internationally.

-Stevie Nicks was ready to tour again in 2007 and was able to pull Waddy Wachtel away from his busy recording and writing schedule to join her and Al Ortiz, Jimmy Paxson, Lori Nicks, Jana Anderson, Sharon Celani, Carlos Rios, Ricky Peterson, Lenny Castro and Cornell Thigpen for her Crystal Visions tour as musical director, guitarist and vocalist.
+Stevie Nicks was ready to tour again in 2007 and was able to pull Waddy Wachtel away from his busy recording and writing schedule to join her and Al Ortiz, Jimmy Paxson, Lori Nicks, Jana Anderson, Sharon Celani, Carlos Rios, Ricky Peterson, Lenny Castro and Cornell Thigpen for her Crystal Visions Tour as musical director, guitarist and vocalist.
 The tour dates kept blossoming and extended with some breaks through 2007 and into the beginning of 2008.
 During the same time, Waddy appeared with Stevie on several televised shows including the Superbowl Pre-Game show and the Ellen Degeneres Show.

 Waddy Wachtel also appeared with Stevie Nicks at the Ahmet Ertegun Tribute Concert in New York on April 17, 2007, paying respect to a man who was the president of Atlantic Records and had assisted many artists over the years.
 Ahmet died after taking a fall at a concert - doing what he loved the most: promoting and enjoying his artists.